madou-sow/benchmark_linear_svm_binary_classif_no_intercept/README.md

 ### 3.1.
 The Benchopt Framework

 **Benchopt** is an open-source benchmarking framework for optimization algorithms that guarantees the **reproducibility** and **fairness** of comparisons.
 It standardizes the interface between solvers and problems, manages dependencies, results caching, and visualization.
 Benchmarking suite tailored for machine learning workflows.
 Benchopt enforces a clean separation between problem definitions, data sources, and solver implementations, ensuring that every algorithm solves the same mathematical problem under identical stopping conditions.
 The framework automatically handles dependency management, result caching, and interactive visualization of convergence curves.
 Benchopt can benchmark machine learning pipelines, including preprocessing, hyperparameters, etc. Benchopt uses accuracy metrics.
-Benchopt can run on many frameworks: scikit-learn, PyTorch, etc and is actively maintained.
-Morevoer and to conclude the main differences between tools, Benchopt is for supervised tasks.
+Benchopt can run on many frameworks: scikit-learn, PyTorch, etc., and is actively maintained.
+Moreover, to conclude the main differences between tools, Benchopt is for supervised tasks.

 ### 3.2.
-Installing Benchopt, cloning the benchmark and getting started
+Installing Benchopt, cloning the benchmark, and getting started

-It is recommended to use benchopt within a conda environment to fully-benefit from benchopt Command Line Interface (CLI). run in a terminal
+It is recommended to use benchopt within a conda environment to fully benefit from the Benchopt Command Line Interface (CLI). run in a terminal

 ```